joaomirandas/whats2api/readme.md

 ```bash
 > npm install && node debug.js
 ```

+As soon you start the project navigate to address http://localhost/83430/qrCode and scan the qrCode using your mobile.

 ### Documentation
 Full documentation library can be found over Postman Collection, best way to share regardless of the language you prefer to use.